As a Political Science and Public Policy undergraduate, I am often asked “what exactly is political science, what do you actually study?”

 - conflict and peace (Kissinger 2014; Mearsheimer, 2014; Betts, 2010; Wendt, 1999; Keohane, 1984; Waltz, 1979)

 - denuclearisation (for my analysis of Trump’s cancellation of the 12 June summit with Kim Jong-un, see here)

 Political science hence provides its students with powerful analytical skills, which are hugely important in today’s world, where the ‘what’, ‘how’ and ‘when’ are rapidly changing.

 Take Uber and Airbnb for example.
 For such new and ‘disruptive’ businesses, the amount of profits that they make is largely shaped by the regulations that governments place on them.
+Broadly speaking, why do some governments decide to ban these companies, while others do not?
+Of course, most choose to regulate in certain ways.
 These regulations will determine, inter alia, the answers to these questions: